bhavyabaweja/Cryptonite-TP-Bhavya/08_Processes_and_Jobs.md

 **Solution:** <br>
 `/challenge/run &` <br>
 ## Process Exit Codes
-The process is finished using exit code. `0` implies that the process ran successully and `1` indicates that there was some error.<br>
+The process is finished using exit code.
+This exit code is crucial for determining whether the process completed successfully or encountered an error. `0` implies that the process ran successully and `1` or any other value indicates that there was some error.<br>
 Exit code of most recently terminated process can be checked using `$?`.<br>
 **Solution:** <br>
 `/challenge/get-code` <br>